Saudi Arabia: Education

 Education is free at all levels, although higher education is restricted to citizens only.
 The school system is composed of elementary, intermediate, and secondary schools.
 Classes are segregated by sex.
-At secondary level, students are able to choose from 3 types of schools: general education, vocational and technical, or religious.
+At the secondary level, students are able to choose from three types of schools: general education, vocational and technical, or religious.
 The rate of literacy is 99% among males and 96% among females in 2020.
-For the youth, literacy rate rose up to approximately 99.5% for both sexes.
+Youth literacy rose to approximately 99.5% for both sexes.

-According to the educational plan for secondary (high school) education 1435–1438 Hijri, students enrolling in the "natural sciences" path are required to take five religion subjects which are tawhid, fiqh, tafsir, hadith and Islamic education and Quran.
-However, in 2021 the Saudi Ministry of Education merged the multiple Islamic subjects into one single book as part of a series of reforms to revamp the school education system.
-In addition, students are required to take six science subjects which are maths, physics, chemistry, biology, geology and computer.

 Higher education has expanded rapidly, with large numbers of universities and colleges being founded particularly since 2000.
-Institutions of higher education include the country's first university, King Saud University founded in 1957, the Islamic University at Medina founded in 1961, and the King Abdulaziz University in Jeddah founded in 1967.
-Princess Norah University, the largest women's university in the world, was founded in 1970.
+Institutions of higher education include King Saud University at Riyadh, the Islamic University at Medina, and the King Abdulaziz University in Jeddah.
+Princess Norah University is the largest women's university in the world.
 King Abdullah University of Science and Technology, known as KAUST, is the first mixed-gender university campus in Saudi Arabia and was founded in 2009.
 Other colleges and universities emphasize curricula in sciences and technology, military studies, religion, and medicine.
 Institutes devoted to Islamic studies, in particular, abound.
 Women typically receive college instruction in segregated institutions.

-The Academic Ranking of World Universities, known as Shanghai Ranking, ranked 4 Saudi institutions among its 2021 list of the 500 top universities in the world.
-The QS World University Rankings lists 14 Saudi universities among the 2022 world’s top universities and 23 universities among the top 100 in the Arab world.
+The Academic Ranking of World Universities, known as Shanghai Ranking, ranked five Saudi institutions among its 2022 list of the 500 top universities in the world.
+The QS World University Rankings lists 14 Saudi universities among the 2022 world's top universities and 23 universities among the top 100 in the Arab world.
 The 2022 list of U.S. News & World Report Best Global University Ranking ranked King Abdulaziz University among the top 50 universities in the world and King Abdullah University of Science and Technology among the top 100 universities in the world.

 In 2018, Saudi Arabia ranked 28th worldwide in terms of high-quality research output according to the scientific journal Nature.

-This makes Saudi Arabia the best performing Middle Eastern, Arab, and Muslim country.
-Saudi Arabia spends 8.8% of its gross domestic product on education, compared with the global average of 4.6%.
-Saudi Arabia was ranked 66th in the Global Innovation Index in 2021, up from 68th in 2019.
+Saudi Arabia spends 9% of its gross domestic product on education, compared with the global average of 5%.
+Saudi Arabia was ranked 46th in the Global Innovation Index in 2025, up from 68th in 2019.